-- Internet Access: Internet access is required to download the NFVI installation files from vim-registry.com - If you do not have an Internet access to your management node, you need an alternate server with an Internet access to download the installation files to a USB stick.
-You can copy the installation files from USB stick to the management node. - NFVI Configurations: NFVI configurations are included in the setup_data.yaml file.
-If you are installing VIM and not VIM Insight, you can enter the configurations directly into the setup_data.yaml file with a yaml editor.
-You can refer to the examples in setup_data file (for C-series) at the openstack-configs directory in the target install folder in the management node.
+- Internet Access: Internet access is required to download the NFVI installation files from vim-registry.com If you do not have an Internet access to your management node, you need an alternate server with an Internet access to your management node. - If you do not have an Internet access to your management node, you need an alternate server with an Internet access to download the installation files to a USB stick.
+You can copy the installation files from USB stick to the management node. - NFVI Configurations: NFVI configurations are included in the setup\data.yaml file.
+If you are installing VIM and not VIM Insight, you can enter the configurations directly into the setup\data.yaml file with a yaml editor.
+You can refer to the examples in setup\data file (for C-series) at the openstack-configs directory in the target install folder in the management node.
 For more information on NFVI data and OpenStack parameters, see OpenStack Configuration.
 If you are installing VIM UM, run NFVI using Insight UI wizard.
 For more information, see Unified Management.